-The abuse of elders in Seminole nursing homes are unfortunately common.
+The abuse of elders in Seminole nursing homes is unfortunately common.
 This abuse can have a devastating impact due to the vulnerable state of many residents.
 In the worst-case scenario, nursing home abuse can lead to a loss of life.

 If you or an elderly loved one has suffered abuse in a Seminole nursing home, call a compassionate personal injury attorney right away.
 You may be eligible to recover compensation for your damages such as medical expenses, pain and suffering, as well as mental anguish.